-Special class fees.
-Refunds of special class fees are processed automatically if the related course is dropped during the first week of class.
+Class fees.
+Refunds of class fees are processed automatically if the related course is dropped during the first week of class.
 After the first week, refunds, if any, are determined by the department offering the course.
 Refund determination is based on withdrawal date, type of activity, and costs already incurred by the department.